 End User Technology of the Future

-As adult humans we spend an average of two thirds of our daytime in the workplace, it is of utmost importance to give them the optimum environment to do their job, whilst looking after their wellbeing during this time.
+As adult humans we spend an average of two thirds of our daytime in the workplace.
+Therefore it is of utmost importance to have the optimum environment in which to do our jobs, whilst at the same time looking after our wellbeing.

 Technology has massively transformed the way we work.
 From the tools we use to the physical work environment itself.
 The classic ‘on-site’ or ‘office desk’ model is changing to becoming less physical and more virtual.
 Especially for the tradition office desk employee, the office has become more mobile (working on the go), and in recent years become more shifted towards a mixture of working from home (WFH) and in the office.